 The wind blew through our hair as smiles lit up our faces from the pure joy of the speed.
 The boat leaped from wave to wave as the shoreline passed by our left side.
 To our right was nothing but ocean and we decided to head towards that horizon, far enough so that the people from the hotel, that had just rented us the boat, couldn’t realize their mistake.

 We had just raced through a safety briefing in which we had spent all our time reassuring the instructor at, Latchi Watersports Centre, that we most assuredly knew what we were doing.

 It was all true of course.
 I had grown up fishing with my Dad every chance we could, which was quite a lot.
-Mimi’s Dad’s had a speed boat which was much faster than the smaller fishing boats that I was used to.
-We were no stranger to boats.
+Mimi’s Dad’s had a speed boat that was much faster than the smaller fishing boats that I was used to.
+We were no strangers to boats.
 So, this was going to be fun.